 All animals will be evaluated based on the certain criteria, including but not limited to:

 - Willingness and enjoyment of petting and attention

 - Ability to remain calm around groups of people and some medical equipment

 Additionally, we will also be evaluating the human volunteers on their interpersonal skills, friendly and warm personality, ability to converse with a wide range of people and willingness to help.

 Our goal is for the program to grow to include many volunteer teams, so that we can provide a large array of people with the enjoyment and comfort of companion animal visits.

-Questions about this program can be directed to Katie Jo at Hope@secondhandhounds.org.
+Questions about this program can be directed to Cassie at Cassie@secondhandhounds.org.